 McCord Gold Project, Livengood District, Alaska

-Since acquisition of the initial claims, and prior to 2017, 467 soil and 73 rock samples have been collected from the eastern portions of the Project.
-These earlier programs have identified seven multi-element soil anomalies, associated with multiple anomalous gold values (>100 ppb), which are considered to be of exploration significance.
-The two largest multi-element soil anomalies, exceeding 10 ppb gold, are approximately 1,500 by 400 metres ("m"), and 1,100 by 500 m in size.
+Since acquisition of the initial claims, 467 soil samples and 73 rock samples have been collected from an area east of the current option.
+These earlier programs identified seven multi-element soil anomalies, associated with multiple anomalous gold values (>100 ppb), which are considered to be of exploration significance.
+The two largest multi-element soil anomalies, exceeding 10 ppb gold, are approximately 1,500 by 400 metres, and 1,100 by 500 metres in size.
 The maximum soil value exceeds 100 ppb gold, which is the upper detection limit for the analytical method used.
 The two largest soil anomalies shed into the McCord Creek drainage.

 Robert T. Boyd, P.Geo. is a qualified person as defined in National Instrument 43-101 and supervised the compilation of the information forming the basis for this summary.